This app is free and contains no ads. What's the catch?

 There is currently no support for voice recognition in HTTP Shortcuts, with the exception of a very basic and experimental feature.
 Try "OK Google, search [Name of Shortcut] in HTTP Shortcuts".

 I would like to help translate the app.
 How can I contribute?

 First of all, thank you for even considering this.
 I appreciate the effort.
 You can join the translation project here: HTTP Shortcuts on poeditor.com

 No, this app only exists for Android.

 I've sent an email with a question / bug report, but haven't heard back anything.
 What gives?

-As mentioned in the previous question, I'm just one guy developing this app in my free time.
+I'm just one guy developing this app in my free time.
 As such, I don't regularly read my emails or respond to them right away.
 Sometimes it may take weeks.
 Sorry about that.
 Most likely I'll get back to you eventually.
 Please be patient with me.